ligato/docs/docs/intro/faq.md

 ### What is a model?

-Each object is defined by a model consisting of a [module, version and type fields](../user-guide/concepts.md).
+Each object is defined by a model consisting of two parts: [Model Specification](../user-guide/concepts.md#model-specification) and [proto.Message](../user-guide/concepts.md#protomessage).

 ### What is the microservice label?